-The Science Department of Marquette University High School has a history of an extremely sound program of college preparatory courses.
-Each of the course offerings in the department has at least two levels.
-In addition to the college prep track, the Department also offer an accelerated track of courses for those more gifted and motivated in the sciences.
+The Science Department has a history of an extremely sound program of college preparatory courses.
+In addition to the college prep track, the Department also offers an accelerated track of courses for those more gifted and motivated in the sciences.
 Determination of placement in any given course will be made through the advisement of the Science Department.
 Students wishing to take two science courses in the same year must secure approval from the Science Department prior to submission of the Course Request Worksheet by their advisors.
-In addition, because of the desire of the department to have all science experience the three primary lab sciences, ALL senior science students must enroll in physics.

 Laboratory work is integral to each science course.
 Methods of gathering and collating data, interpreting data, and forming logical and justifiable scientific conclusions are emphasized as the cornerstone of scientific investigation.
 Use of videos, computers, demonstrations, and independent research projects supplement laboratory work and class discussion.

 Active Science Olympiad, SMART Team (molecular engineering), Engineering and Applied Sciences, and Environmental Science clubs and teams provide the highly interested student an additional opportunity to pursue independent research projects, to participate at interscholastic competitions, and to present educational programs to the community.